jundalisay/spblist/content/en/research/mohammad/quran/sura-019b.md

 will keep extending the agony for him.
 80. Then We will inherit from him what he speaks of, and he will come to Us alone.
-81. And they took, besides Allah, other gods, to be for them a source of strength.
+81. And they took, besides Enki, other gods, to be for them a source of strength.

 82. By no means!
 They will reject their worship of them, and become opponents to them.